DraxFM/DraxPloit-Grabber/README.md

 7. Your file is ready for usage!

 ‘‘‘diff
-**WARNING: This program was developed for educational purposes only, therefore I am not liable for any damage done.
+-**WARNING: This program was developed for educational purposes only, therefore I am not liable for any damage done.
 Use at your own risk!**
 ‘‘‘

 ## Authors